-In this episode of the I’ve Heard That podcast on the Hurrdat Media Network, host Meghan Trapp sits down with Local Search Manager Alexi English and Social Media Director Kirsten Smith to chat about how local businesses can use social media and local SEO to get in front of more local customers.
+In this episode of the I’ve Heard That podcast on the Hurrdat Media Network, host Meghan sits down with Local Search Manager Alexi English and Social Media Director Kirsten Smith to chat about how local businesses can use social media and local SEO to get in front of more local customers.

 What can you do on social to help local SEO?